 Shred Wrapping Paper

-If you save the wrapping paper from Christmas presents, you can shred this paper and use it as packaging for your breakable ornaments.
+If you save the wrapping paper from Christmas presents, you can shred this paper and use it as packaging for your delicate ornaments.

-If you do not have a shredder and do not have the patience to shred the paper by hand, crumple the paper up and gently pack it around the ornaments.
+If you do not have a shredder and do not have the patience to shred the paper by hand, crumple it up and gently pack it around the ornaments.

 I don’t recommend using newspapers because the ink can rub off on your ornaments.